digiltd/oh-rtd-test/Astro-binding.md

 **offset** (optional, taken into account for every DateTime property)
 offset in minutes to the calculated time

 You can bind a property to different item types, which has a special meaning in the binding.
-If you bind a DateTime property (start, end) to a DateTime Item, the DateTime is simply displayed.
+If you bind a DateTime property (start, end, ...) to a DateTime Item, the DateTime is simply displayed.
 If you bind it to a Switch, a event is scheduled and the state of the Switch is updated to ON, followed by a OFF at the calculated time.
 You can even specify a offset for the event and bind multiple items to the same property.

 ###Sun examples
 ```